 Alternative medicine has a very long tradition in Belize due to its location as the seat of the ancient Maya Civilization.
-2012 has brought a great deal of attention to the Maya culture and their ancient calendars.
+2015 brought a great deal of attention to the Maya culture and their ancient calendars.
 Traditional medicine of the Maya defines their culture as much as their art, astronomy or mathematics.

 A traditional medicine system is the patrimony of a nation and its people.
 Maya traditional healing dates back to perhaps 5,000 years, but was nearly destroyed by the Spanish Conquest of the 15th century.
 The Conquistadores saw native healers as a detriment to mass conversion to Christianity.
 Thus all forms of traditional healing became erroneously associated with witchcraft and were outlawed by the Spaniards.
 Since then, it has been a constant struggle for true healers to overcome the stigma of witchcraft.

 This country, known to the ancient Maya as Ulumil Kutz or the Land of the Turkey and the Deer fared a bit better than in other parts of Central America because here the Spaniards found no gold or silver.
 The English baymen needed the bush doctors, bone setters, and snake doctors to work in the chicle, rubber and mahogany camps patching up their workers and even midwives to deliver babies.

 The World Health Organisation has defined traditional medicine as a system of health care that has ancient roots, ancestral bonds, trained healers and may include spiritual healing with prayers, ceremonies and sacred objects.

 A traditional healer is a primary health care practitioner usually trained by apprenticeship with a knowledgeable elder.
 They use plants in many forms such as herbal teas, herbal baths, salves, powders and ointments.
 They may be men or women.
 Traditional healers often include prayer and spiritual healing to address the physical, emotional and spiritual needs of their clients.